In Southeast Asia, a new breed of designers is disrupting the fashion industry — in the best way possible.

 Cheetah Rivera from the Philippines

-In a country where mental health is still widely considered a taboo topic, Cheetah Rivera, who herself has been diagnosed with depression, bravely raises awareness about the issue through her recent collection called "Limitless."
+In a country where mental health is still widely considered a taboo topic, Cheetah Rivera bravely raises awareness about the issue through her recent collection called "Limitless."
 The designs are laced with messages of social change.
 Through this particular collection, she hopes to inspire people to be "limitless" and unbound by their diagnosis.

 Aside from that, she’s also been vocal about gender equality.
 She has released gender-neutral fashion and is one of the firsts in the Philippines to include transgender models in her runway shows.